Cosmetics

 Size also matters!
 If using an human-made item, remember its scale compared to your dinosaur; i.e. a human-sized hat will look smaller on a Suchomimus compared to on an Atopodentatus!

-• You can add up to three Accessory Applicators to a dinosaur
+• You can add up to three Accessory items to a dinosaur

 -- The coverage of each accessory can not exceed 15% of the dinosaur.

--- You cannot split an accessory, such as a rope, and place it in separate areas unless using multiple applicators.
+-- You cannot split an accessory, such as a rope, and place it in separate areas unless using multiple items.

--- Accessories on limbs can be mirrored to the other limb without needing another applicator.
+-- Accessories on limbs can be mirrored to the other limb without needing another item.

 • Accessories must be semi-realistic